fedora-infra/bodhi/docs/administration.rst

 System Requirements
 ===================

 Bodhi is currently only supported on active Fedora releases.
+It requires PostgreSQL >= 9.2.0.

 Configuration